 What did you study?

-I have a Master’s degree in Translation (English/Italian with French).
-I also spent four months on the Erasmus Programme at the Università di Bologna, the world’s oldest university.
-None other than Umberto Eco was teaching there at the time.
+When I graduated, a Master’s degree did not yet exist.
+That gives you an idea of how old I am.
+I have the equivalent of a Master’s degree in Translation (English/Italian with French as an optional subject).
+I also spent four months on the Erasmus programme at the University of Bologna, the world’s oldest university.
+None other than Umberto Eco was lecturing there at the time.
+Although he was probably at a café with his mate Foucault, because I only ever got to see his assistant.

 What did you do in your previous jobs?